wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/474-letter-brimelow-to-charteris.md

 ---
+doc_date: '1974-02-18'
+doc_num: 474
+doc_order: 474
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FCO 24/1929]'
-title: "474 LETTER BRIMELOW TO CHARTERIS"
+title: LETTER BRIMELOW TO CHARTERIS
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10341
 vol_id: 27
-doc_date: 1974-02-18
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 474 LETTER BRIMELOW TO CHARTERIS

-UKNA: FCO 24/1929

 London, 18 February 1974

 Confidential

-Thank you for your letter of 23 January.1 I This reply deals exclusively with Australian matters and I trust that it will reach you in good time before your arrival in Australia with The Queen on 27 February.
+Thank you for your letter of 23 January.[1](#f1) I This reply deals exclusively with Australian matters and I trust that it will reach you in good time before your arrival in Australia with The Queen on 27 February.
 We are also considering the question of possibilities of conflicting advice to Her Majesty as it might arise in relation to other Commonwealth countries.
 I will write separately about this.

 Our Ministers were, as you know, very much aware of the difficult position in which The Queen would have been placed had the advice on the Queensland and Tasmanian Sea-bed Petitions from Her United Kingdom and Australian Ministers been to different effects.
 We managed to avoid a conflict of advice on this occasion.
 But, in a letter of 18 January to the Prime Minister, Mr Whitlam repeated his view that in matters of this kind Her Majesty should be guided by her Australian Ministers.
 UK Ministers decided that we could not let Mr Whitlam’s remark go unchallenged, and r think you should know that Morrice James has been asked to inform the Australian Government of the British Government’s view in the following terms:–